koksianchong2/monday-omnichannel/README.md

 Report this to our [support team](mailto:support@moceanapi.com) and we'll connect you with our developers

+10. **Does Mocean provide a whatsapp number ?**

+No, you will have to use your own WhatsApp number.

 ## Feature Request
 Do raise a support ticket with our Support Team at [support@moceanapi.com](mailto:support@moceanapi.com).